Join us and breathe in the fresh ocean air, watch the world's highest tides go in and out and go whale watching.

 Three healthy homemade meals per day.
 The retreat can be geared towards a vegetarian, vegan or seafood-loving group.

 Check-in is Friday evening at 7:00 p.m. and check-out is Thursday morning 10:00 a.m.
-(If you are arriving before supper on Friday and in need of a meal please pre-book so that I can have something available for you as there is no restaurant in Freeport and that meal is not included in our retreat menu.
+(If you are arriving before supper on Friday and in need of a meal please let us know so that we can have something available for you as there is no restaurant in Freeport.
 This is inevitable if you are taking a shuttle, so don't worry if that is the case.